npalex/Lid-driven-cavity-FENE-P/README.md

 the viscoelastic relaxation time, respectively.
 The parameter $L$ is the finite extensibility parameter, defined as the ratio of the length of the fully extended polymer over the root mean square of the end-to-end separation distance of the polymer chain in its equilibrium configuration.

-The kinetic (KE) and elastic potential (PE) energy densities were calculated via
+&emsp; The kinetic (KE) and elastic potential (PE) energy densities were calculated via

 $$ KE = \frac{\rho}{2 V} \int_V dV (u \cdot u) $$